natanjunges/custom-desktop/README.md

 - [Tiling Assistant](https://extensions.gnome.org/extension/3733/tiling-assistant/): Expand GNOME's 2 column tiling and add a Windows-snap-assist-inspired popup;
 - [User Themes](https://extensions.gnome.org/extension/19/user-themes/): Load shell themes from user directory.

+To install the extensions you might need the GNOME Shell integration Firefox extension.

+Awesome Tiles and Tiling Assistant do similar things, and might not work well together.
+Which one do you choose is just a matter of taste.

+Both Night Theme Switcher and User Themes allow you to change the GNOME Shell theme.
+Which one do you choose is just a matter of what extra functionalities you want.

 ## Suggested Firefox extensions
 - [Bitwarden - Free Password Manager](https://addons.mozilla.org/firefox/addon/bitwarden-password-manager/): A secure and free password manager for all of your devices;
 - [GNOME Shell integration](https://addons.mozilla.org/firefox/addon/gnome-shell-integration/): This extension provides integration with GNOME Shell and the corresponding extensions repository;